Ethereumx/azexplorer/README.md

 The [explorer-ui-config.json](https://github.com/polkascan/explorer/blob/main/explorer-ui-config.json) file contains the URLs of theexposed Substrate and Explorer API endpoints

+if not inited you'll get
+COPY failed: file not found in build context or excluded by .dockerignore: stat polkadapt/package.json: file does not exist

 ## Running the application
 * `docker-compose up --build`